 Manage federated users and their permissions - You can enable identity federation to allow existing identities (e.g. users) in your enterprise to access the AWS Management Console, to call AWS APIs, and to access resources, without the need to create an IAM user for each identity.

-IAM enables the following use cases:Fine-grained access control to your AWS resources: IAM enables you to control access to AWS service APIs and to specific resources.
-IAM also enables you to add specific conditions to control how a user can use AWS, such as time of day, their originating IP address, whether they are using SSL, or whether they have authenticated with a Multi-Factor Authentication device.
+IAM enables your users to control access to AWS service APIs and to specific resources.
+IAM also enables you to add specific conditions to control how a user can use AWS, such as time of day, their originating IP address, whether they are using SSL, or whether they have authenticated with a multi-factor authentication device.